Covers the Monster Rancher anime cast.

 - Mr. Vice Guy: Pride and Greed.

 - Not So Different: Notice all the tropes he shares with Tiger?

 - Playing with Fire: Via his Dragon Kick.

 - Shipper on Deck: Of Fairy Hare and Wild Hare.

-- The Smart Guy: Hare usually makes the team's plans.
+- The Smart Guy: As he will happily tell you himself, Hare is very intelligent and usually makes the team's plans.

 - Too Clever by Half: Knows he's smart, but sometimes his plans don't work out like he expects.